bigbadcon/bbc-11ty/src/index.md

 description: 'Big Bad Con is a tabletop and live action gaming convention featuring fantastic games and even better company!
 We’re a volunteer run 501c3 non-profit!'
 ---

-### Big Bad Online 2021
+## Big Bad Online 2021

-We are thrilled to announce Big Bad Online, a unique opportunity to bring together many diverse voices!
+**We are thrilled to announce Big Bad Online,** a unique opportunity to bring together many diverse and talented voices!

-A welcoming community gathering and a platform for game designers and professionals from all over the world to share their knowledge, creativity, and insight.
+**A platform for game designers and professionals** from all over the world to share their knowledge, creativity, and insight.

-Free to all attendees so we can share this vital information with all!
+Welcoming community gathering **free to all attendees** so we can share this vital information with all!

-Please back our Crowdrise fundraiser to support this event and the future of Big Bad Con in 2022 and beyond!
+**Please back our Mightycause fundraiser** to support this event and the future of Big Bad Con in 2022 and beyond!